 Jonathan Dore was the commissioning editor of The Encyclopedia of the Arctic, and regularly reviews titles of Arctic interest for both the Times Literary Supplement and the New York Times Book Review.

-Lawrence Millman is the author of numerous books about the Arctic; his latest, At the End of the World: A True Story of Murder in the Arctic, will be published by St. Martin's in 2017.
+Lawrence Millman is the author of numerous books about the Arctic; his latest, At the End of the World: A True Story of Murder in the Arctic, was published by St. Martin's in 2017.

 David C. Woodman is the author of Unravelling the Franklin Mystery: Inuit Testimony, which appeared in a new edition in 2015 from McGill-Queen's University Press.